Automated Garbage Collection

 What Is Automated Garbage Collection?

-Important Note: Recycling collection remains unchanged and must be placed at the curb at least 1 metre (3 feet) away from the garbage cart.
+Note: Recycling blue bags and paper yard waste bags must be placed at least 1 metre (3 feet) away from the garbage cart.

 About The Carts

 - Has a radio frequency identification (RFID) tag and individual serial numbers to identify the household the cart is assigned to